rhymenaucerous/ChatRoomWin/README.md

 ![alt text](README_Folder/Images/ChatServerV1.png)

 *Figure 2.
 Chat Server Overview Flowchart.
-(The logic on the server side has been updated and this diagram does not reflect that update: The new logic uses Win32 API events to drive which thread is active)*
+(The logic on the client side has been updated and this diagram does not reflect that update: The new logic uses Win32 API events to drive which thread is active)*

 ![alt text](README_Folder/Images/IOCP_Srv_Logic.png)